gavinskycastle/RaylibFlappyBird/README.md

 # RaylibFlappyBird

-This is a port of my Pygame recreation of Flappy Bird to the the [python bindings for the Raylib graphics library,](https://github.com/electronstudio/raylib-python-cffi) originally written in C.
+This is a port of my Pygame recreation of Flappy Bird to the the [python bindings for the Raylib graphics library,](https://github.com/electronstudio/raylib-python-cffi)

 ## Current bugs